ortelius/la-sbom-ledger/README.md

 ![Single Logical Application SBOM](lasbom.png)

 A single version of a Logical Application SBOM (LA SBOM) is an immutable snapshot of the dependencies and metadata.
-This LA SBOM version is represented as a non-fungible token (NTF).
+This LA SBOM version is represented as a non-fungible token (NFT).

 ```
 Example NFToken JSON